XAbirHasan/WordCloud/README.md

 ## How to use

-here you use your won dataset.
+here you use your dataset.
 ```
 input_path = '/content/dummy_dataset.csv' # your data set
 ```